 Head through a frosted glass doorway on the first floor and you’ll discover New Church Cottage’s ‘hidden’ master bedroom; a spacious bedroom tucked in the eaves of the house, found atop a winding staircase.
 A real hidden gem, space up here will certainly surprise you, with the owners have made the most of what would have been the attic’s impressive vaulted ceilings and beautiful exposed beams.
 Perfect for couples, a beautiful French “Empire” style king-size bed acts as the bedroom’s centrepiece, complete with an elegant chandelier hanging above, to give the room a luxurious feel.
 Guests will find a large dresser and television with Freeview in here, plus all of the refined décor touches of the rest of the home and a bright window overlooking the street beneath.
 Best of all, the bedroom boasts its own en-suite shower room with walk-in shower, toilet, limestone flooring, and pretty LED lighting.
 Very handy for avoiding potentially treacherous night-time journeys down the winding stairs when nature calls!

-A real bonus to the cottage is its compact outdoor courtyard, found through the kitchen to the rear of the property.
+A real bonus to the cottage is its compact, secure, outdoor courtyard, found through the kitchen to the rear of the property.
 South-east facing, it gets a good amount of sunlight, completely private thanks to the pretty Cotswold stone walls that frame it.
 Here, a bistro dining set for four offers plenty of opportunities for al fresco dining, made easier thanks to the charcoal BBQ at your disposal.
-Entirely enclosed, little ones and dogs are safe to roam here.

 Full List of Facilities

 Bed linen, towels and tea towels